-Average sexual 3s are characterized by a powerful desire to be desired, not just in sexual desirability but in an overall derive to be valued and wanted.
+Average sexual 3s possess a powerful desire to feel desired, not just in sexual desirability but in an overall drive to be valued and wanted.
 They work at developing an appealing, alluring image, strive to become the ideal of their gender and a cultural milieu, and often enjoy helping others maximize their attractiveness as well.
-They want to be the kind of person their love interest wants to show off to his or her friends.
-They tend to cultivate whatever personal qualities they feel will get others interested in them.
+They want to be the person their love interest wants to show off to his or her friends.
+They cultivate whatever personal qualities they feel will get others interested in them.
 These 3s desire to impress by dazzling.
 They seduce by drawing attention to their own exceptional qualities.
 This can lead to ambitions of becoming a movie star, a teen idol, or a fashion model.
 They may develop much time and energy to working out, to careful grooming, or toward finding the right look.
 They can be sexually aggressive in outdoing other people, in their ambition to be the “most desired.”

 Unhealthy sexual 3s can become caught up in promiscuity.
-Under the surface, they are extremely vulnerable but tend to strike out at others who question their value in any way.
+Under the surface, they are extremely vulnerable but strike out at others who question their value.
 Slights to their narcissism, real or imagined, can lead to vindictiveness, sexual rage, and jealousy; often out of all proportion to their actual disappointment.

 Spiritual Growth Suggestions

 As 3s work on themselves and become more self-aware, they learn to escape cutting themselves off from they love and want and crowding out their real feelings by slowing down, making room for the vulnerability of “just being,” and getting in touch with themselves.